We are committed to embedding processes which will help eliminate the opportunities for the criminal facilitation of tax evasion.

 - Andrew Younger – Assistant Director: Corporate Finance

-- Training on CFA2017 will be included within City’s Finance & Purchasing Training which is mandatory for those staff which have purchasing and financial responsibilities.
+- Training on CFA2017 is included within City’s Compliance Briefing programme and Finance & Purchasing Training which is mandatory for those staff which have purchasing and financial responsibilities.

-- Targeted training and awareness raising will also be provided to those high-risk areas identified as part of the Risk Assessment
+- Targeted training and awareness raising will also be provided to those high-risk areas identified as part of the risk assessments

 - City will work in collaboration with other universities and external bodies such as BUFDG, HMRC, and Office for Students, to share and develop best practice in due diligence, prevention procedures and the elimination of the criminal facilitation of tax evasion.

 - The University’s Chief Financial Officer is responsible for supply chain management transparency and initiatives.

 Statement approved by City’s Senior Leadership Team on 13 September 2021